CharlyCst/MPK_research/notes/mpk.md

 libmpk always use a physical key for thread logal permissions (`mpk_begin`), thus the call to `mpk_begin` may rise an error if no physical keys are available (all used by `mpk_begin`).

 libmpk reserves one key for execute only memory (which the `mprotect` also achieve through MPK), and use it to map all execute only memory.
 This key is not freed until at lest one page is execute only.

+### Key synchronisation

+Because MPK is thread local, in order to emulate `mprotect` it is necessary to synchronise the value of PKRU among threads.

+To increase performances PKRU is updates lazily: if a thread is not currently scheduled it does not need the up to date PKRU.
+Synchronization is forced for thread in userspace while a hook is created for sleeping and kernel mode thread, it will be invoked right before jumping to user space again.

+In linux this can be achieved by sending a rescheduling interupt and adding a callback (with `task_work_add()`).

 ### Security